vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/blog/intro.md

 title: Blog Intro
 icon: blog
 category:
-  - blog
+  - Blog
 tag:
-  - blog
+  - Blog
-  - feature
+  - Intro
 ---

 The theme supports blog feature with`vuepress-plugin-blog2` by default, and it's **disabled by default**.